 One of the most common door hinges is the butt hinge.
-Butt hinges are composed of two identical leaves – one that’s attached to the moving component and the other on the fixed component.
-They’re attached by a curled barrel, also known as the knuckle, which allows the door to open.
-Butt hinges do require you to cut a mortise to let the doors close properly.
+They have two identical leaves.
+The first leaf is attached to the moving component.
+The second leaf is attached to the fixed component.
+They are attached by a curled barrel.
+It is also known as the knuckle hinges.
+Butt hinges require to cut a mortise for properly closing the doors.

 Pin - The rod that holds the leaves together, inside the knuckle.

-Leaf - The portions (typically two) that extend laterally from the knuckle and typically revolve around the pin.
+Leaf - The portion (typically two) that extends laterally from the knuckle and typically revolve around the pin.

-Butt Hinges are the most popular type of hinge and are used Lightweight interior and exterior doors.
+Butt Hinges are the most popular type of hinges.
+Butt Hinges used in Lightweight interior and exterior doors.

 multiple uses and are installed on commercial properties and residential homes.